-KEY RISKS RISK MITIGATION/CONTROLS IN PLACE ПКЕСІНООБ IMPACT RESIDUAL RISK ACTIONS RECOMMENDED BY WHEN BY WHOM RISK OWNER DIRECTORATE Increase in costs and 27 administration associated with changes to pensions Following Court decisions re FF pension schemes there are two issues which have implications for the Service in terms of costs and administrative capacity: - Various allowances were deemed pensionable, this being agreed with the FBU.
-However, as the Service has been unable to reach agreement with the FBU on backdating it has implemented a policy of 6 years backdating for relevant allowances from 1/6/21 The McCloud/Sergeant judgement deemed that the protection arrangements for staff transferring from the 1992 scheme to the 2015 scheme was age discriminatory and therefore illegal, the Governments timescale for remedy is October 2023, hence an agreement has been reached between FBU and LGA to allow a current solution pending the final arrangements called "immediate detriment".
-This remedy gives personnel the option of having their benefits calculated based on the scheme they were transferred into (2015 scheme) or the scheme that they transferred from (92 or 2006 scheme) Both of these changes have significant implications in terms of capacity, and cost, to calculate the correct benefits due, as well as backdating of pension contributions.
-They also significantly increase the forecast cost of pension payments due at retirement, and the costs of pensions paid to those who have already retired.
-4 4 We have actioned the backdating of allowances and amended contributions and benefits where applicable.
-We are reviewing the Immediate Detriment remedy We have set up our own Pension Team to support these exercises We are liaising with our Pension Provider on costs and timescales for undertaking the work We are liaising with Govt about meeting the costs of the administrative burden (new burdens) and the additional net pension costs 31/07/2022 DoPD DoPD People & Development Discontinued or long term malfunction in the KPI management software product (CORVU) Close contract management with the provider to ensure that the product remains functional and fit for purpose.
-Staff member will lead responsibility is highly trained in the product and can carryout some maintenance in order to support functionality.
-Some alternative work arounds identified that will be resource intensive and may not provide the existing quality of data and subsequent analysis.
-3 2 6 Continue to review the systems utilised in the sector and comparable users in order to identify a replacement product in a timely manner.
+KEY RISKS RISK MITIGATION/CONTROLS IN PLACE LIKELIHOO- IMPACT RESIDUAL RISK ACTIONS RECOMMENDED BY WHEN BY WHOM RISK OWNER DIRECTORATE Increase in costs ar 27 administration asso with changes to per 4 e 4 10 6 () () () () () () () () () () () () () We have completed the necessary actions for backdating the payment of increased benefits and measures are in place to collect amended contributions.
+As a result of guidance from the Home Office, the National Scheme Advisory Board and the LGA that the proposed Immediate Detriment remedy was not confirmed and carried financial risk to both the Fire Authority and individuals concerned, the Service has paused its actions awaiting both clarification and/or a new ID framework before proceeding, it is possible that the issue cannot be resolves until the Governments formal proposal for resolution is enacted in October 2023 We have set up our own Pension Team to support these exercises who are progressing the various strands but the extent of the changes and complications are extremely resource intensive.
+We are liaising with our Pension Provider on costs and timescales for undertaking the work We are liaising with Govt via LGA about meeting the costs of the administrative burden (some funding ahs been made available for this) and the additional net pension costs 30/11/2023 DoPD DoPD People & Development Discontinued or lon malfunction in the K management softwa product (CORVU) member will lead responsibility is highly trained in the product and can 3 2 6 6 Continue to review the systems utilised in the sector and comparable users in order to identify a replacement product in a timely manner.
 Carryout a review of alternative work solutions in order to ensure that CFA Performance reports and Service Delivery District level reports remain deliverable.
 Priorities the upskilling of the new GIS / analyst to reduce the single point of failure risk.
-30/11/2022 HoSDD DoSP Strategy and Planning

-KEY RISKS RISK MITIGATION/CONTROLS IN PLACE LIKELIHOOD IMPACT RESIDUAL RISK ACTIONS RECOMMENDED BY WHEN BY WHOM RISK OWNER DIRECTORATE 2 High levels of staff absence due to pandemic.
-The pandemic BCP was implemented from March 2020 in response to Covid-19.
+31/03/2023 HoSDD DoSP Strategy and Planning 29 High levels of staff a due to pandemic.
+The pandemic BCP was implemented from March 2020 in response to Covid 19.
 IMT and various sub-groups were implemented to manage impacts including - enhanced monitoring of staff absence levels, notification processes, H & S guidance, appliance crewing models, increased home and remote working, re-defined core activities and support to LRF work streams.
 OHU department to provide advice to managers/staff.
 On-going liaison with LRF/Emergency Planning Depts.
 Staff absence levels peaked as expected during mid-January, following the Christmas / New Year relaxation of lockdown arrangements.
 LFRS accessed a provision of Lateral Flow Tests and began a pilot rollout across a number of locations aimed at early identification and isolation of asymptomatic cases of C-19.
 An ambitious rollout plan followed which resulted in LFT provision being made available in a self-sustaining manner across all 39 fire stations, Service Headquarters, Service Training Centre.
-5 5 25 Interim BCP debrief conducted internally to capture learning from the first few months of the pandemic.
+1 5 25 5 5 Interim BCP debrief conducted internally to capture learning from the first few months of the pandemic.
 Further internal and LRF debriefs to be progressed once BCP arrangements stood down.
 Higher levels of absence have materialised as expected, the position continues to be closely monitored to establish any impact.
 The Service has implemented a model of Hybrid Working, so staff can continue to work flexibly from home.
 The Service has promoted the availability and reimbursement of the flu vaccine to minimise the additional risks associated with seasonal flu.
 The availability of Lateral Flow Tests is promoted and staff continue to regularly test themselves to minimise the risk of transmission of Covid-19.
-30/11/2022 HoSDD DoSP Strategy and Planning
+31/03/2023 HoSDD DoSP Strategy and Planning